top of page

 What happens during hypnosis?

-During hypnosis, the therapist helps the person to enter into a deeply relaxed but focused state using relaxation language.
-Suggestibility is then used to plant "seeds of ideas" to influence the subconscious mind.
-For example, someone trying to quit smoking might receive suggestions that they no longer find the habit pleasurable or necessary.
+During hypnosis, the therapist guides the person into a deeply relaxed but focused state using calming language.
+Suggestibility is then employed to plant "seeds of ideas" that influence the subconscious mind.
+For example, someone trying to quit smoking might receive suggestions that the habit is no longer pleasurable or necessary.

-It is these suggestions that set hypnosis apart from meditation and mindfulness-based interventions.
-Whereas meditation and mindfulness can help you to observe and accept a problem, hypnosis allows people to make changes to do something about the problem.
+This process sets hypnosis apart from meditation and mindfulness-based interventions.
+While meditation and mindfulness help you observe and accept a problem, hypnosis enables you to make changes to address the issue directly.

-During hypnosis, the person remains conscious and in complete control at all times.
-The person can always be brought out of hypnosis and can continue with their day, as normal.
+Throughout the session, the person remains conscious and in complete control.
+They can be brought out of hypnosis at any time and continue their day as normal.

-It is worth noting that some people are more susceptible to hypnosis than others.
-Research indicates that around 10% of people are highly susceptible, while another 10% may find it difficult to enter hypnosis.
+It's important to note that susceptibility to hypnosis varies among individuals.
+Research indicates that around 10% of people are highly susceptible, while another 10% may find it challenging to enter hypnosis.

 Is hypnosis effective?

-Hypnosis is not a miracle cure on its own, but is valuable in combination with talking therapy.
+Hypnosis is not a miracle cure on its own.
+However, it is a valuable tool when combined with talking therapy.

-Numerous studies have demonstrated the efficacy of hypnosis in providing relief for certain conditions.
-Here are some of them:
+Numerous studies have demonstrated the efficacy of hypnosis in providing relief for various conditions.
+Here are some key findings:

-Neurological research by Dr. David Spiegel has shown that hypnosis changes the way the brain operates in areas responsible for attention and control mechanisms.
+Neurological research by Dr. David Spiegel has shown that hypnosis alters brain function in areas responsible for attention and control mechanisms.
+More research studies can be found here.

-A meta-analysis in 2007 showed that hypnotherapy helped alleviate symptoms in individuals with anxiety disorders.
-A study by Harvard University indicated that hypnosis reduced depression symptoms and could be used as a supportive tool in therapy.
+A meta-analysis in 2007 revealed that hypnotherapy helped alleviate symptoms in individuals with anxiety disorders.
+Additionally, a study by Harvard University indicated that hypnosis reduced depression symptoms and could serve as a supportive tool in therapy.

 A study published in the Journal of Applied Psychology showed that hypnosis was more effective than traditional methods in helping individuals quit smoking.
-Studies on obesity and weight management have shown that hypnotherapy can enhance long-term success in weight loss.
+Furthermore, studies on obesity and weight management have indicated that hypnotherapy can enhance long-term success in weight loss.

 Comments